xtile/DHT11_Python/README.md

 # DHT11 Python library

-This simple class can be used for reading temperature and humidity values from DHT11 sensor on Raspberry Pi.
+This simple class can be used for reading temperature and humidity values from DHT11 sensor on Orange PI Zero

 # Usage